tidy-finance/website/docs/index.md

 The book is currently divided into 5 parts:

 * Chapter 1 introduces you to important concepts around which our approach to Tidy Finance revolves.
 * Chapter 2 provides tools to organize your data and prepare the most common data sets used in financial research: CRSP and Compustat.
+We reuse the data from this chapter in all following chapters.
 * Chapters 3-7 deal with key concepts of empirical asset pricing such as beta estimation, portfolio sorts, and performance analysis.
 * Chapters 8-9 apply machine learning methods to problems in factor selection and option pricing.
 * Chapters 10-11 provide approaches for parametric, constrained portfolio optimization, and backtesting procedures.

+Each chapter is self-contained and can be read individually.
+Yet the data chapter provides important background necessary for the data management in subsequent chapters.
 The number of chapters and covered content is subject to change as we will introduce additional material in the near future.

 ## What won’t you learn? {.unnumbered}